demitry/patel-netcore-mvc/NetCoreMVC.md

 ```

 ### ViewData in Action [89]

+ViewData
+- Transfers data from controller to View and NOT vise-versa (same as ViewBag)
+- Ideal for situations in which the temp data is not in a model (same as ViewBag)
+- ViewData is derived from ViewDataDictionary which is a dictionary type
+- ViewData MUST be type cast before use
+- ViewBag values will be null if the redirection occurs. (same as ViewBag)
+- ViewBag is wrapper around the ViewData (same as ViewBag)

+NB!

+**ViewBag internally inserts data into ViewData dictionary.**

+So, **the key of ViewData and property of ViewBag MUST NOT MATCH**

 ### View Models in Action [90]
 ### File Upload Input [91]
 ### Combine, Create, and Edit Pages [92]